oneeve8/kobble-data/content/The Joyful Mysteries.md

 1st Joyful Mystery
 The Annunciation

 And coming in, he said to her, "Greetings, favored one!
 The Lord is with you."
-"And behold, you will conceive in your womb and bear a son, and you shall name Him Jesus."
-(Luke 1:28-31)
+And behold, you will conceive in your womb and bear a son, and you shall name Him Jesus."
+(Luke 1:28-31) { .left}
 :::
 ::: slide
 Our Father who art in Heaven,